 After about a year of ACI rehabilitation, progressing slowly from range of motion to weight bearing, to non-impact, to impact (such as jogging) exercises, patients can begin some sport-specific activities, provided they are relatively pain-free at that time.
 Each person’s rehabilitation course will be different, so it is important to follow your doctor’s specific instructions for each case, which vary on an individual basis.
 Regular checkups with your orthopedic surgeon are very important to make sure the patient is progressing well in physical therapy and allowing the surgeon to make individual recommendations on activity as necessary.

 To learn more about cartilage repair surgery, visit Wikipedia.org.

 Contact an Orthopedic Surgeon in Los Angeles

-You must be willing to understand that regrowing cartilage is a complicated and lengthy process, and know that each person’s experience will be different.
+You must be willing to understand that regrowing cartilage is a complicated and lengthy process, and know that each person’s experience will be different in Los Angeles.
 ACI surgery rehab may be a big commitment, but it is also, in many cases, the best chance for repairing and replacing damaged cartilage and returning to high levels of activity with little residual pain.